mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 After years of flops, I was finally earning a consistent profit, selling a product I was proud of, and working with a great team.
 Wasn't that exactly what I wanted?

 I missed writing code.
-TinyPilot is a hardware business, so there were tons of moving parts beyond just the software.
-I was the sole manager of six people on three distinct teams, and I managed relationships with our key vendors.
+TinyPilot is a hardware business, so there were tons of moving parts beyond the software.
+I was the sole manager of six people on three distinct teams and managed relationships with our key vendors.
 I rarely had uninterrupted time for deep focus, and when I did, I felt too exhausted from juggling everything else.

 My wife and I also wanted to start a family.
 TinyPilot only occupied about 20% of my time, but it occupied 90% of my stress.
 I would have done a terrible job juggling founder stress with new parent stress.